 Kansas is a No-Fault State

 As a personal injury law firm, we know insurance regulations are complicated and often confuse auto accident victims.
 Because Kansas is a no-fault state, it is often challenging to understand when a personal injury attorney in Topeka can help.
 No-fault laws require victims of a car accident to file a claim with their own insurance company.
 However, there are exceptions.
-Victims of car accidents in Overland Park, Olathe, Emporia, Salina, Atchison, Shawnee County, Manhattan, Kansas City, Wichita or Douglas County who suffer a serious injury should be in immediate contact with a personal injury attorney in Lawrence, KS.
+Victims of car accidents in Overland Park, Olathe, Emporia, Salina, Atchison, Shawnee County, Manhattan, Kansas City, Wichita, or Douglas County who suffer a serious injury should be in immediate contact with a personal injury attorney in Lawrence, Kansas.

 Damages After a Topeka Auto Accident

 If you have suffered a serious injury in a car accident caused by the negligence of another person, you have rights.
-You can protect your rights by using caution when discussing your case with an insurance adjuster or having the adjuster talk to your personal injury attorney in Lawrence, KS.
+You can protect your rights by using caution when discussing your case with an insurance adjuster or having the adjuster talk to your personal injury attorney in Lawrence, Kansas.
 This is important because Kansas is also a comparative fault state.
 This means the responsible party’s insurance company adjuster will try to show you were partially at fault for the accident and/or your injuries.
-Working with a personal injury law firm who will investigate the accident, talk to witnesses and review all statements and police reports can be helpful in reaching a settlement agreement with a reluctant insurance adjuster.
+Working with a personal injury law firm that will investigate the accident, talk to witnesses and review all statements and police reports can be helpful in reaching a settlement agreement with a reluctant insurance adjuster.

-What Compensation You May Be Entitled To
+What Compensation You May be Entitled To